 Navigating Around Buoys and Channel Markers

 Along the ICW, some routes take you out into the Atlantic or the Gulf open water.
 You may come to a junction of four-way boating traffic, and you should know how to read the "Intracoastal Waterway NavAid Markings."
-Remember, you want to pay attention for the small "yellow square or triangle" markings to properly navigate through the water.
+Remember, you want to pay attention to the small "yellow square or triangle" markings to properly navigate through the water.

 There are many types of navigational markings that the USCG will use to communicate with boaters.
-While you may not encounter many of the maritime signs, the U.S. Coast Guard gives you the U.S. Aids To Navigation System to help you "stay safe on the water."
+While you may not encounter many maritime signs, the U.S. Coast Guard gives you the U.S. Aids To Navigation System to help you "stay safe on the water."

 In case you're curious, all these channel markings tie into navigational charts.
-If you're going to become an avid boater, you may invest in a chartplotter, and you will want to understand how to read a marine chart.
+If you're going to become an avid boater, you may invest in a chart plotter, and you will want to understand how to read a marine chart.
 As the BoatU.S. narrator states, some buoy markings can change to communicate how to safely maneuver after a shift of the soil.
 If nothing else, you can see why following the ICW markers are vital to safe boating.